vdaubry/ethlisbon/README.md

 The code for this project was created during the ETH Glocal Lisbon 2023 Hackathon.

-This project won the Safe prize for best use case of the safe Core SDK.
+This project [won the Safe prize](https://twitter.com/safe/status/1657769388215500805?s=46) for best use case of the safe Core SDK.

-TODO: INSERT SAFE TWEET

 ## What is Slice ?

 With Slice users can transfer money through Ethereum chain using only a credit card and their social account login (no browser extension).
 Think Venmo or Cashapp, but decentralised and borderless.

-The tech stack is built with [Safe Core SDK]()
+The tech stack is built with [Safe Core SDK](https://docs.safe.global/learn/safe-core/safe-core-account-abstraction-sdk)

 • Authentication : Web3auth
 • Smart Account Wallet : Safe